 For instance, let’s try to replicate the parallel coordinates chart, created by Mike Bostock.
 This is a cool (and useful) data viz.
 A parallel coordinates chart allows you to quickly visualize a multi-dimensional (but relatively small) dataset: you can immediately spot out correlations across dimensions and uncover clusters.
 In this interactive viz, you can explore the data in depth by filtering values on each dimension with a brush tool.

 Furthermore, this data viz is given with the generating D3 code and data!
 Let’s try to replicate it in a web app.

-Create a new webapp.
-Then, import the D3 library.
+Create a new “standard” webapp.
+Then, import the D3 library from the Settings tab of the editor.
 As a reminder, this post explains how to do this.

 Finally, you need to import the data.
 The parallel coordinates chart is illustrated on the famous cars dataset.
 In your project, create the

 cars dataset from this CSV file.
-To access this data in your web app, open the Settings screen using the button at the right of the editor.
+To access this data in your web app, open the Settings tab and click on “Configure” in the Security section.
 In the dataset list, find the

 cars dataset and allow your webapp to read it.